aswinmohanme/blog/priv/content/posts/2024/05-21-delight.md

 %{
 title: "Delight, Not Satisfy",
 tags: ~w(work life people),
-description: "Always delight people, especially at the pionts where they interact with you.", }
+description: "Always delight people, especially at the points where they interact with you.", }

 ---